willemave/burn2015_leds/README.md

 Current plan is a 8'x6' (4:3 ratio) LED array, using horizontal 30/m LED strips.

 will use the OctoWS2811 and Teensy 3.1 to drive the LEDs.
-Will be using an IR Sensor and IR libraries to select LED program.
+Will be using an IR Sensor and IR libraries to select LED program.  @mikelikespie will try and get a DMX controller to work

 ### Inspiration:
 https://www.pjrc.com/store/octo28_adaptor.html